bmachado90/beyonnex/README.md

 And that’s it!
 Test should run with those commands.

-### Test case: User is able to buy Moisturizers
+### Test case: Check the temperature and buy the according product
 1. User goes to weathershopper website (https://weathershopper.pythonanywhere.com/)
 2. User check current temperature
-3. If current temperature is below 19 degrees user clicks on _Buy moisturizers_ button
-4. User lands in moisturizees page and check that current url contains /moisturizer
-5. User adds two moisturizers to the cart.
+3. If current temperature is below 19 degrees user clicks on _Buy moisturizers_ button 3.1.
+User lands in moisturizees page and check that current url contains /moisturizer 3.2.
+User adds two moisturizers to the cart.
 First, selects the least expensive moisturizer that contains Aloe.
 Then selects the least expensive moisturizer that contains almond
-6. After selecting the proper moisturizers user checks that cart contains 2 items
+  3.3.
+After selecting the proper moisturizers user checks that cart contains 2 items 3.4.
+User clicks on _cart_ button
+  3.5.
+User lands in checkout page and check that current url contains /cart 3.6.
+User clicks on _Pay with Card_ button
+  3.7.
+User fills the credit card details
+  3.8.
+User lands in confirmation page and check that current url contains /confirmation 3.9.
+User checks that there is a "PAYMENT SUCCESS" header and "Your payment was successful.
+You should receive a follow-up call from our sales team." subheader

+4. If current temperature is above 34 degrees user clicks on _Buy sunscreen_ button
+  6. User lands in sunscreen page and check that current url contains /sunscreen
+  7. User adds two sunscreens to the cart.
+First, selects the least expensive sunscreen that is SPF-50..
+Then selects the least expensive sunscreen that is SPF-30
+  8. After selecting the proper sunscreens user checks that cart contains 2 items
-7. User clicks on _cart_ button
+  9. User clicks on _cart_ button
-8. User lands in checkout page and check that current url contains /cart
+  10. User lands in checkout page and check that current url contains /cart
-9. User clicks on _Pay with Card_ button
+  11. User clicks on _Pay with Card_ button
-10. User fills the credit card details
+  12. User fills the credit card details
-11. User lands in confirmation page and check that current url contains /confirmation
+  13. User lands in confirmation page and check that current url contains /confirmation
-12. User checks that there is a "PAYMENT SUCCESS" header and "Your payment was successful.
+  14. User checks that there is a "PAYMENT SUCCESS" header and "Your payment was successful.
 You should receive a follow-up call from our sales team." subheader.

+5.If the temperature is beetween 19 and 34 degrees the user remains in the same homepage.